Startup Business Plan vs. Traditional Business Plan: A Comparative Analysis in 2024

 #8 Cost structure

 Will your startup focus on minimizing costs or investing in adding value?
-List any major expenses your startup may incur for growth goals here.
+List any major expenses your startup may incur for growth and overall business financial goals here.

 #9 Revenue streams